RGB-Tools/RGB-Documentation/csv-w-btc.md

 ### Tapret

-Tapret scheme contitutes a more complex form of deterministic commitment and represents an improvement in terms of on-chain footprint and privacy of contract operations.
+Tapret scheme constitutes a more complex form of deterministic commitment and represents an improvement in terms of on-chain footprint and privacy of contract operations.
 The main idea behind this application is to hide the commitment inside the `Script path Spend` of a [taproot transaction](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki).

 First of all, before showing how the commitment it is actually embedded in a taproot transaction, we will show the exact **form of the commitment which is a 64-byte** string [constructed](https://github.com/BP-WG/bp-core/blob/master/dbc/src/tapret/mod.rs#L179-L196) in the following way:
 ```